When you prescribe medication for your patient, it is always

 for medical professionals

-to the latest information on the medical standards of fitness to
+information on the medical standards of fitness to drive.

-licence holders to inform them of any condition that may affect a
+inform them of any condition that may affect a person’s ability to

 information on specific medical conditions which may affect